caddyserver/caddy/README.md

 ## List of Improvements

-The following is a manually-curated list of significant improvements over Caddy 1.
-This list may not be comprehensive, and not everything in this list might be finished yet, but will be or is possible with Caddy 2 or Caddy Enterprise:
+The following is a non-comprehensive list of significant improvements over Caddy 1.
+Not everything in this list is finished yet, but they will be finished or at least will be possible with Caddy 2 or Caddy Enterprise:

 - Centralized configuration.
 No more disparate use of environment variables, config files (potentially multiple!), CLI flags, etc.
 - REST API.
 Control Caddy with HTTP requests to an administration endpoint.
 Changes are applied immediately and efficiently.